>>> How to advertise in the RGPD era?

 How to buy display advertising

-Display advertising can be set up by a professional, such as an advertising agency, or by the advertiser itself from a dedicated platform.
-It is during this purchase phase that the company can establish the various parameters of its campaign, such as its duration, the method of payment, the targeting, etc.
+Display advertising can be set up by a professional, such as an advertising agency, or by the advertiser themselves via a dedicated platform.
+During the purchase, the advertiser defines:

 In addition, once the advertising space has been chosen and purchased, the banner must be created and optimised in relation to the marketing campaign.
 The advertising banner can be designed either by the advertising agency or by the company itself.
 It is important to integrate distinctive elements of the company's graphic charter and its logo.